-Effective [one year from the date of amended rule adoption], except as provided in Section I, no person shall apply any stripper or solicit the use of any stripper unless it complies with one or both of the following:
+Effective June 21, 2013, except as provided in Section I, no person shall apply any stripper or solicit the use of any stripper unless it complies with one or both of the following:

 - 1. The stripper contains less than 300 grams of reactive organic compound per liter (2.5 pounds of reactive organic compound per gallon) of material. - 2.
 The stripper has a reactive organic compound composite partial pressure equal to or less than 9.5 millimeters of mercury at 20 degrees Celsius.